Cinnamon Walnuts

 Just a few simple ingredients are all you need to make these delicious Cinnamon Walnuts.
 They’re crisp and buttery with a not-too-sweet maple cinnamon flavor that will keep you coming back for more.
 The simple small batch recipe makes a fantastic party snack or holiday gift!

-Start by mixing together the maple syrup, olive oil, cinnamon, and salt.
+2. Next, mix together the maple syrup, oil, cinnamon, and salt.
 You want a thick and well-combined mixture.
-That way each nut gets coated with maple-cinnamon-salty flavor.
+That way each nut gets coated with a yummy maple-cinnamon-salty flavor.

 You’ll notice a little bubbly syrup on the pan.
 Use your spatula to scoop up all that deliciousness and stir it onto the nuts.

-Pop them back into the oven and repeat the stirring every 3 or 4 minutes until the nuts are golden and toasted.
+6. Pop the pan back into the oven and repeat the stirring every 3 or 4 minutes until the nuts are golden and toasted.

-As soon as the nuts come out of the oven, give them a dusting of cinnamon sugar and let them sit for 30 minutes.
-While the nuts cool, they’ll develop a light and crispy coating.
+8. As soon as the nuts come out of the oven, give them a dusting of cinnamon sugar and let them sit for 30 minutes.
+While they cool, the nuts will develop a light and crispy coating.

-Once cooled I usually store them in a jar in the pantry.
+Once they’re completely cooled I usually store the nuts in a jar in the pantry.
 If you keep them anywhere in your eye line, I guarantee they won’t last long!

 Cinnamon Walnuts